ShyamBhaskar07/Emotional_Analysis/README.md

 We have oversampled dataset towards sad emotion by using sad_dataset.
 We have built model in two ways, using ML models(ex.
 Naive Bayes) and without using ML Models (pure NLP Techniques)

+Install the required packaged and run 2 files withML.py and withoutML.py to detect the emotion for a given query